xPaiiN/mst2-carplay-vc/README.md

 - Software Version: 0478
 - Hardware Version: H32

-**MHI2**
+**MHI2.5**
-- MIB2High Harman / Alpine
+- MIB2High Harman
-- Part Number 3EB 035 049
+- Part Number 3EB 035 048
 - Region: CN
 - Software Version: 0841
 - Hardware Version: H55
-- Note: MHI2 Version is in the works.
+- Note: MHI2 Version is in the works. all MHI2 testing was done by him, not me.
 ---